cha87de/clouds-exercises/ex-4/lesson-terraform.md

 ## Task: Deploy Mediawiki with Terraform

-Download and extract the `terraform.zip` file from Moodle to your workstation, where you installed terraform.
+Download and extract the `terraform.zip` file to your workstation, where you installed terraform.
 The extracted folder will be named `working directory` in the following.
 It contains several terraform files and bash scripts, which are necessary to deploy mediawiki on OpenStack.

-Before you can deploy the mediawiki with terraform, please change your OpenStack username and tenant.
+Before you can deploy the mediawiki with terraform, we need to add your personal account to the configuration.
+In the working directory, edit the file `provider.tf` and set the `user_name`, `tenant_name` and `auth_url` - you can find these values on the OpenStack dashboard at "Project > API Access > View Credentials".

-In the working directory, edit the file `provider.tf` and change `xyz12` to your user id.
-Look up the name of your ssh key pair in OpenStack (via Access & Security, Key Pairs), edit the file `instances.tf` and replace the existing name in the field `key_pair` with your ssh key name.
+Also in the `provider.tf` file, set the keypair name you previously created in OpenStack.
+Look up the name of your ssh key pair in OpenStack via Access & Security, Key Pairs.

 If you are comfortable with writing your password in the password field, you can start right away.
 But there's a more secure way for your password (tested with linux bash):

  - open a new terminal
  - navigate to the working directory